ramanakshay/canvas-template/README.md

 ## Contributing

-Any kind of enhancement or contribution is welcome.
-If you have bug fixes, new features, or any improvements, I'd love your help!
+If you have bug fixes, new features, or any improvements, your contributions are highly appreciated!
+[Pull requests](https://github.com/ramanakshay/canvas-template/pulls) and [filing issues](https://github.com/ramanakshay/canvas-template/issues) are encouraged.

 ### TODOs

 - [ ] Experiment Tracking (wandb, tensorboard)
 - [ ] Testing Framework (pytest, unittest)
 - [ ] Distributed Training (pytorch, accelerate)

+## License

+Canvas is licensed under the MIT license.